Niq1982/lunch-list/Readme.md

 See this as a starting point for your own lunch list plugin.
 Clone and code yourself a nice lunch list.
 Plugin requires ACF to be installed in your site

+## Adding lunch lists

+This creates a custom post type for lunch lists.
+Add a new lunchlist and set the title as ISO week number / year.
+So for example "2/2023" to set the second week of year 2023 lunch list.
+Here you can define the lunches for each day of the week.

 ## Usage

 ### Get today's lunch